Homemade Chinese Five Spice Powder Recipe: Precise 5:3:2:2:2 Ratio

 Step-by-Step Preparation:

-1. Toast spices separately in a dry skillet over medium-low heat for 60-90 seconds until fragrant (critical for flavor development)
+1. Toast spices separately in a dry skillet over medium-low heat for 60-90 seconds until fragrant (triggers Maillard reactions that develop additional flavor compounds2)

 2. Cool completely on a plate (prevents bitterness from residual heat)